dourajs/doura/docs/docs/api/core/react-doura.md

 }
 ```

-Use selecotr to pick exact what we want
+Use selector to pick exact what we want

-### Selectors Type
+### Selector Types

 ```ts
 type Selector<Model extends AnyModel, TReturn = any> = (